FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

 - datetime_modified
   - Type: string
   - Description: Date and time this dataset has last been modified.
-- contributors
+- qualitative_measurement
-  - Type: string[]
+  - Type: QualitativeMeasurement
-  - Description: List of contributors.
+  - Description: Qualitative measurement experiment associated with this dataset.
-- experiment
+- measurement_series
-  - Type: Experiment
+  - Type: MeasurementSeries
-  - Description: List of experiments associated with this dataset.
+  - Description: Measurement series experiment associated with this dataset.

 ### Experiment